ericcornelissen/wordrow/docs/mapping-formats.md

 ## MarkDown

 A MarkDown file can be used to define a mapping through two-column MarkDown tables.
-Every table in a MarkDown file is considerd to be a mapping.
+Every table in a MarkDown file is considered to be a mapping.
 The table header is ignored by *wordrow*, but it must be present as the MarkDown is invalid otherwise.
 All other lines in a MarkDown file are ignored (you may use it as comments).
 For example: